-If you’re questioning whether your Port St. Lucie residence has unhealthy indoor air quality (IAQ), it probably does.
+If you’re uncertain whether your Port St. Lucie home has bad indoor air quality (IAQ), it likely does.

 We are indoors a lot.
-As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses could be 2–5 times more contaminated than outdoors, which could create long-term health concerns.
+In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times worse than outdoors, which could create long-term health concerns.

-We’ve put together a list of the most common origins of poor IAQ, the issues they create and how you can take care of these indoor air pollutants.
-If you’re concerned about the air inside your home, we advise consulting with a professional like Custom Air Systems Inc about which products are ideal for your house.
+We’ve made a list of the most frequent sources of inferior IAQ, the issues they make and how you can fix these indoor air pollutants.
+If you’re concerned about the air inside your residence, we recommend talking with a pro like Custom Air Systems Inc about which solutions are a good fit for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors emitted from regular household things.
+Volatile organic compounds, or VOCs, are chemicals leaked by common household things.

 They’re found in paint and stains as well as: